Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Spectral flux from halos of Cosmic Dawn and Reionization epochs

 The masses and radii of the halos used in the illustrative calculations are given in Table \ref{tab4}.
 In the last column, we present the estimations of the spectral fluxes from halos at different redshift at 3 $\mu$m for comparison with sensitivity of JWST.
-According to \cite{JWST}, it can detect a flux of 18.9 nJy at $\lambda\approx3\,\mu$m with signal-to-noise ratio S/N=10 for the integration time 10000 s.
-It means that fluxes from such halos and diffuse component of protogalaxies are essentially lower than JWST sensitivity.

-The results of computations of spectral fluxes in the range $100\le\lambda\le30000$ {\AA} from the halos at redshifts $5\le z\le15$ for discussed absorbers are presented in Figs. \ref{sflux1}-\ref{sflux2}.
-In the upper left panel of Fig. \ref{sflux1}, the spectral fluxes without absorption are presented for comparison.
-The following panels successively show the effect of absorption in the Ly$_\alpha$ line, superposition of Lyman lines, in the Lyman continuum, and total absorption by HI, HeI, and HeII separately, and, finally, all together (the lowest right panel in Fig. \ref{sflux2}).

-We can divide an arbitrary spectral flux in each panel with absorption in Figs. \ref{sflux1}-\ref{sflux2} by the spectral flux without absorption for corresponding redshifts (upper-left panel in Fig. \ref{sflux1}) and obtain the spectral transmittance functions $S(\lambda;z_{\rm s})$ for different absorbers at different redshifts, which does not depend on spectrum of source,

-In Fig. \ref{sptr}, we present the spectral transmittance functions of intergalactic medium for absorption by HI, HeI, HeII and HI+HeI+HeII.
+According to JWST documentation\footnote{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-performance/nircam-sensitivity}, the Near Infrared Spectrograph (NIRSpec) aboard JWST covers the wavelength range $0.6$--$5.3\,\mu$m and can detect a flux of $\sim18.9$~nJy at $\lambda\simeq3\,\mu$m with a signal-to-noise ratio of 10 for an integration time of 10\,000~s.
+This corresponds to a difference of more than four orders of magnitude.
+The predicted fluxes from such halos at $z_{\rm s}\in5-15$ therefore lie well below the sensitivity limits of JWST.
+However, the cumulative contribution of a population of such halos, as well as possible enhancements due to additional physical processes (e.g., shocks, non-equilibrium ionization, or deviations from uniform density), may increase the observable signal.
+These effects are not included in the present simplified model and require further investigation.